July 01, 2024

 out beyond a breakwater

-that made me think of a temple
+that made me think of an empty temple

 how the city,